Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Day 2 LIMA–PUERTO MALDONADO–HACIENDA CONCEPCIÓN

 Fly to Puerto Maldonado.
-Embark on a MOTORBOAT for a journey up the Madre de Dios River to view the exotic wildlife.
+Embark on a MOTORBOAT RIDE up the Madre de Dios River to view the exotic wildlife.
 Arrive at your Amazon Jungle lodge and meet your Naturalist.
 After settling in, head out with your Naturalist for a WALK along nature trails to learn about primary and secondary rainforest.
 At dusk, take a CANOE RIDE to learn about the Amazonia river ecosystems, nocturnal animals’ behavior, and the southern constellations.

 Day 3 HACIENDA CONCEPCIÓN